Robust Generalization of Quadratic Neural Networks via Function Identification: Introduction

 \section{Introduction}

-Recent work has demonstrated that neural networks are not robust to shifts in the underlying data, including both distribution shifts (i.e., where the data comes from a new distribution independent of the neural network parameters)~\cite{hendrycks2019benchmarking,taori2020measuring} as well as adversarial shifts (i.e., where the shift can depend on the neural network parameters)~\cite{szegedy2013intriguing}.
-Accordingly, there has been a great deal of interest in better understanding why neural networks fail to be robust~\cite{tsipras2018robustness,ilyas2019adversarial} and on improving robustness~\cite{goodfellow2014explaining,raghunathan2018certified,cohen2019certified}.
+Recent work has shown that neural networks are not robust to shifts in the data, including both distribution shifts (where the data comes from a new distribution independent of the neural network parameters)~\citep{hendrycks2019benchmarking,taori2020measuring} and adversarial shifts (where the shift can depend on the parameters)~\citep{szegedy2013intriguing}.
+Accordingly, there has been interest in better understanding why neural networks fail to be robust~\citep{tsipras2018robustness,ilyas2019adversarial} and on improving robustness~\citep{goodfellow2014explaining,raghunathan2018certified,cohen2019certified}.

 From the perspective of learning theory, there is little reason to expect neural networks to be robust, since generalization bounds typically assume that the test examples are from the same distribution as the training examples.
-PAC-Bayesian generalization bounds allow for a limited amount of robustness, but only if the support of the target distribution $q$ is contained in that of the source distribution $p$, since it requires that the KL divergence $D_{\text{KL}}(q\;\|\;p)$ is finite.
-Yet, the distribution shifts considered \cite{hendrycks2019benchmarking} often shift probability mass to inputs that are completely outside of the source distribution.
+PAC-Bayesian generalization bounds allow for a limited amount of robustness, but only if the support of the target distribution $q$ is contained in that of the source distribution $p$, since it requires that the KL divergence $D_{\text{KL}}(q\;\|\;p)$ is small.
+Yet, distribution shifts \citep{hendrycks2019benchmarking} often shift probability mass to inputs completely outside the source.